jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (c)
 (2) An applicant for an unemployment benefit must be— (a) aged 18 years or over; or
-  (b) aged 16 years or over, be married or in a civil union or in a de facto relationship, and have one or more dependent children.
+  (b) aged 16 years or over, be married or in a civil union or in a de facto relationship, and have 1 or more dependent children.
 (3) An applicant for an unemployment benefit must meet the residential requirements in section 74AA.
 (4) An applicant for an unemployment benefit must have— (a) no income; or